frayneposset/springintegratondemo/README.md

 create a schema in it called "springintegration" run the schema creation script for mysql (mysql.sql)

-post a submission to the rest endpoint:
+post a submission to the rest endpoint (you might have to do this a few times to make sure you get a NOT_READY status

 curl --location --request POST 'localhost:8080' --header 'Content-Type: application/json' --data-raw '{"delay" : 1000,"submissionId" : "id","status" : "","description" : "description"}'